WakiMak/trentent.github.io-forked/_posts/2014-11-17-appv-5-first-launch-application-performance.md

   <tr>
     <td style="text-align: center;">
-      What is it doing between 1:17:41 and 1:18:29? Â CPU is pegged but no disk activity
+      What is it doing between 1:17:41 and 1:18:29?
+CPU is pegged but no disk activity
     </td>
   </tr>
 </table>